top of page

 Sonic Topographies is a survey of sound exploring the auditory landscape of a given area.
 By recording the soundscape over a period of time and distilling the information into an average tone, similar to identifying the average color in a picture, the soundscape changes into a unique visual representation for viewers to engage with without needing to hear it.

 The wavelength of the tones are translated into glass discs reminiscent of a Fresnel lens and the glass used is collected off the street in the same sample area used during the recordings.
 As light passes through the lens, it refracts onto a wall, creating a captivating visual display that reflects the essence of the specific area.
-Viewers are invited to immerse themselves in the spectacle, walking among the lights and engaging with their own shadows.
-The intensity of the light corresponds to the decibel level of the area, while the size of the lens mirrors the sampled area's scale.

 Sonic Topographies’ purpose is to provide a deeper understanding of an area's soundscape, beyond the need for auditory perception.
 Drawing from my personal experiences living in wilderness areas, I'm driven by a curiosity about how human activities are reshaping our sonic environments.
 How does the composure of a natural space compare to the cacophony of a built environment?
 What sound contrasts exist between Coral Gables’ constant landscaping crews and an inner-city districts’ construction?
 By converting sounds into visual forms, I believe it is possible to educate people about acoustics, urban planning, and environmental science.